Father of 15-year-old who killed 2 at Wisconsin religious school faces felony charges

 The shooting occurred at Abundant Life Christian School in Madison last December.

-He faces charges of contributing to the delinquency of a child and two counts of providing a dangerous weapon to a person under 18 resulting in death, police said.
-The police plan to hold a press conference later Thursday to provide more details.
+Rupnow was charged with contributing to the delinquency of a child and two counts of providing a dangerous weapon to a person under 18 resulting in death.
+All three charges are felonies, punishable by up to six years in prison each.
+He was scheduled to make an initial appearance in court on Friday.

 Rupnow's daughter, 15-year-old Natalie Rupnow, opened fire on Dec.
 16, 2024, at Abundant Life Christian School, killing a teacher and a 14-year-old student before killing herself.
 Two other students were critically injured.